 - Gateway handling — Automatically skip gateway and broadcast addresses

-- Sequential or random — Allocate the next available IP or randomly select from available pool
+- Sequential or random — Allocate the next available IP or randomly select from the available pool

 - Reservation — Reserve IP ranges for specific clients or purposes